Lionsgate has released a new poster for Spiral (above).

 Previously, Lionsgate officially changed the release date for the Chris Rock-fronted reboot by nearly half a year to May 15, 2020.
 The movie, which was shot in Toronto, was originally slated for a date nearer to Halloween, on October 23, 2020.
-The only other film currently scheduled to be released on May 15 is the animated Scooby-Doo reboot, Scoob!
+Obviously, the lockdown ensured that the May release date was abandoned.
+A new release date has yet to be announced.

 Before that, we reported that Samuel L. Jackson (Snakes on a Plane, Deep Blue Sea, 1408, Oldboy, RoboCop, Kong: Skull Island) is now co-starring in the movie.